My high-end amplifier has failed, how much will repairs cost?

 Assessment

-Asking a technician for a “quote” before they’ve looked at a piece of equipment is pointless because it’s asking them to guess what’s wrong, what parts will be needed and how long the repair will take when they have none of that information.
+Asking a technician for a quote before they’ve looked at a piece of equipment is pointless because it’s asking them to guess what’s wrong, what parts will be needed and how long the repair will take when they have none of that vital information.

-It’s like asking a mechanic for a quote over the phone to fix a car with unknown problems that they haven’t seen, or asking a surgeon for a quote on surgery before they’ve seen the patient.
-It’s pointless, but more importantly, significantly underestimates the complexity of jobs like this one:
+It’s like asking a mechanic for a quote over the phone to fix a car with unknown problems or asking a surgeon for a quote on surgery before they’ve seen the patient.
+It’s pointless, but more importantly, it highlights a lack of understanding around what complex technical repair work like this involves:

 Six Steps

-The correct approach involves a logic-based and stepwise appraisal and assessment of the equipment and its faults.
-There are six steps to electrical fault finding and repair:
+The correct approach involves a logic-based assessment of the equipment and its faults involving six steps:

 Pretenders

 So, why would anyone pretend to know what’s wrong and how much a repair will cost without first inspecting and testing the equipment in question?
-Simple: they want or need the business and they’re prepared to guess and potentially mislead people to secure it.
+Because they want or need the business, and they’re prepared to potentially mislead people to secure it.

-Some folks expect sight-unseen quotes and less ethical repairers enable this expectation because it gets them work.
-I don’t need the work and will never enable those who expect blind quotes.
-I will always educate people as to why this approach is unhelpful.
+Some folks expect sight-unseen quotes, and less ethical repairers enable this expectation because it brings in work.
+I don’t need the work, I work ethically.
+It’s that simple.

 More…